 In its early days, the Turnpike served primarily long-distance traffic with an increase in traffic in the winter months.
 With the increase in Florida's year-round population, the Turnpike currently serves a combination of commuters, recreational travel, and commercial vehicles.
+(Approximately five percent of the traffic on the Mainline consists of vehicles with three or more axles).
 Due to this change in the types of traffic, there is only a slight increase in traffic in the winter months and the overall monthly traffic does not vary greatly from month to month.
 As observed in previous years, the high month on the Mainline System tends to be March at about 7 percent above the average month, and the low month is usually September, at approximately 4 percent below the average.